citylikeamradio/ecape/docs/source/index.rst

-.. ecape-py documentation master file, created by sphinx-quickstart on Sat Jun  3 23:46:52 2023.
+.. ecape documentation master file, created by sphinx-quickstart on Sat Jun  3 23:46:52 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.